 Students can find RN refresher courses through colleges' continuing education or workforce development divisions.
-Nursing refresher courses are designed for inactive registered nurses (RNs) who want to update their skills and knowledge in preparation for a return to the workforce.
+These nursing courses are designed for inactive registered nurses (RNs) who want to update their skills and knowledge in preparation for a return to the workforce.
 They are also popular among working nurses who need to meet continuing education requirements to renew or maintain licensure.
 While curricula of RN refresher programs aren't typically broken down into specific subject areas, they all consist of didactic and clinical components, which may consist of 1-2 classes.

 Lecture topics in an RN refresher course might include the following: